Articles

 Radio stations typically air different segments targeting specific audiences, from early-morning commuters to night owls, throughout the day.
 Radio content also tends to focus more on trending topics and newsworthy events than on evergreen themes.

-Because listeners access podcasts from whenever and wherever they please, podcast ads tend to be more flexible than those that air on the radio.
-They can also provide advertisers with a better ability to reach niche target audiences.
+Because listeners access podcasts whenever and wherever they please, podcast ads tend to be more flexible than those that air on the radio.
+They can also provide advertisers with an enhanced ability to reach niche target audiences.

 Podcasts and radio are interactive in different ways

-Radio call-ins and contests—think: "the 50th caller wins a new car!"—are well-known features of terrestrial radio.
+Radio call-ins and contests—"The 50th caller wins a new car!"—are well-known features of terrestrial radio.
 But podcasts take the ability to engage with audiences a step further.
-Spotify, for example, offers interactivity features like polls, Q&As, video podcasts, and more.
+Spotify, for example, offers interactivity features like polls, comment sections, video podcasts, and more.

-For instance, audiences can weigh in episodes of The Rewatchables with Spotify's Poll and Q&A features.
+For instance, audiences can weigh in on episodes of The Rewatchables with Spotify's Poll and Q&A features.
 Alex Cooper of Call Her Daddy has a "questions of the week" segment, where she takes anonymous questions and stories from her listeners.
 Interactions like this help listeners feel like they've got a personal, one-on-one relationship with the host.
-According to research, 83% of podcast listeners say their favorite podcasters feel like friends.3
+In fact, according to our 2024 Podcast Trends report, 63% of surveyed Spotify users say they trust their favorite podcast host more than their favorite social media influencer.4

-For advertisers, Spotify offers even more ways to interact with content—like our recently launched CTA cards, which are clickable display units that accompany digital audio ads.
+For advertisers, Spotify offers even more ways to interact with content—like CTA cards (clickable companion units that brands can add to their digital audio ads) and Canvas for Advertisers (immersive, looping visuals that play alongside audio ads).

 Estimated audiences vs. logged-in listeners